eeclaire/advent-of-code/README.md

+#Advent of Code 2015

-My solutions in Python to Eric Wastl's Advent of Code challenge.
+My solutions in Python to Eric Wastl's coding challenge.

-Try it for yourself at http://adventofcode.com/ !
+Try it for yourself at http://adventofcode.com/!